nullpo-head/WSL-Hello-sudo/README.md

 So, `cargo` and Visual Studio are required to build it.

 Before building "WSL Hello sudo", add the path to `MSBuild.exe` to `PATH` environment variable of __`bash` on WSL__, not Windows.
-(If you build Windows CLI apps with your Visual Studio GUI, you can ignore that)
+If you build Windows CLI apps with your Visual Studio GUI, you can ignore that.
+In my environment, MSBuild lives in `/mnt/c/Program Files (x86)/Microsoft Visual Studio/2019/Community/MSBuild/Current/Bin/`

 To build "WSL Hello sudo", just run `make`.